CNStanLee/Emerald_Video_Denoise_Acc/release_deployable/protype5_1/readme.md

 - Check result
 The result of througput, latency, PSNR, MSE will be shown in the bash.
 The denoised result is in /workspace/release_deployable/protype5/images/denoised

-This is totally trained with vai 1.4.1 cpu mode